Imagine you had a fool-proof path to massive success on Instagram.

-While simple on the outside, there are quite a few things you’ll need to know about Instagram Insights if you’re going to use it to build a structured path to success.
+While simple on the outside, there are quite a few things you need to know about Insights to build a structured path to success on Instagram.

 The Instagram Insights Activity tab shows you what actions people take when they engage with your account.